parthchandak02/buildon-nepal-trek/_posts/buildon-trek-nepal-jan-2025.md

 The afternoon transformed into an unforgettable celebration.
 Our host families presented us with traditional attire, dressing us in local garments that made us feel truly part of their community.
 The village gathered one final time, the air filled with music and dance.

-The celebration began with a beautiful showcase of local culture, as village women performed traditional Nepali dances.
+*Richa*: For me, the celebration was a beautiful showcase of local culture, as village women performed traditional Nepali dances.
 Their graceful movements and colorful attire created a mesmerizing display of the region's rich cultural heritage.

 <div style="display: flex; justify-content: center; width: 100%;">
   <img src="/assets/blog/buildon-trek-nepal-jan-2025/nepali-closing-dance.gif" alt="Traditional Nepali dance performance" style="width: 50%; height: auto;" />